 It's break time!

 As such, plan your itinerary with plenty of bathroom breaks and check out where your nearest pharmacies could be.
-Wet wipes and sanitising gel might be helpful friends when using public toilets (even when you're not worried about a UTI).
+Wet wipes and sanitising gel might be helpful friends when using public toilets.

 Plan your seat